 The Women’s Center at UMBC advances gender equity from an intersectional feminist perspective through programming, support services, and advocacy for marginalized people.
 The Center has a community gathering space, offices, and a lactation space in the lower level of the Commons, next to the Yum Shoppe.
 Women’s Center staff provide resources and support in key areas, including sexual assault prevention and response, women’s leadership, and critical social justice.

 Food insecurity is a significant issue at universities across the nation.
-Retriever Essentials is a new faculty, staff, and student partnership to tackle food insecurity in our community.
+Retriever Essentials is a faculty, staff, and student partnership to tackle food insecurity in our community.
 This program offers important ways for students to access healthy foods and other essential supplies free of charge.
 Donation bins for non-perishable food items are located across campus, and students also have the opportunity to donate meal card swipes for fellow students in need.